-The mission of the Florida Lottery Office of Inspector General is to protect and promote public integrity and accountability within the Department through audits and investigations, both criminal and administrative, that detect fraud, waste and abuse and administrative violations.
+The mission of the Florida Lottery Office of Inspector General is to protect and promote public integrity and accountability within the Department through audits and investigations that detect fraud, waste and abuse and administrative violations.

 The goal is to prevent and decrease the reoccurrence of such violations through employee awareness and cooperation while providing the Department with a timely, accurate, objective and useful work product that promotes confidence and provides transparency for the citizens of the State of Florida.